-4. Initiatives for the future

-The Company will strive to increase its effectiveness and its corporate value by improving the issues raised in this evaluation of effectiveness and by activating its deliberations.
+For the current fiscal year, online training and seminars were conducted as training for members of the Board of Directors and the Audit & Supervisory Board.
+Regarding future initiatives, the Company will strive to increase its corporate value by improving the issues raised in this evaluation of effectiveness and by activating its deliberations to increase effectiveness.